Archives: FAQs

 Anyone who has been unfairly disadvantaged by misconduct or questionable practice in research or education may ask a question or share their situation to obtain support from our mentors.
 We also support and welcome requests from integrity/ethics officers, publishers and other stakeholders.

-What should I do if I happen to be a victim of a case of misconduct or questionable practice in research or education?
+What should I do if I happen to be affected by a case of misconduct or questionable practice in research or education?

-Your rights should be described in your University’s Code of Ethics, Academic Integrity Policies, Reporting Misconduct, or similar documents.
-Read the relevant documents to find out what options you have.
+Your rights should be described in your institution’s Code of Ethics, Academic Integrity Policies, Reporting Misconduct, or similar documents.
+Check the relevant documents to find out what options you have.
 Try to find someone (e.g. integrity/ethics officer, ombudsperson, etc.) at your institution whose responsibility is to deal with cases of misconduct or questionable practices in …

-What should I do if I happen to be a victim of a case of misconduct or questionable practice in research or education?
+What should I do if I happen to be affected by a case of misconduct or questionable practice in research or education?
 Read More »

 Will you contact the abuser/institution on my behalf and report him/her?

-No. Our mentors will only be able to support and advise you on the actions you should take, according to the nature of your situation.
-Our mentors will not provide legal advice, nor do they have the power to contact or influence the abusers, institutions or other stakeholders related to your issue.
+No. Our mentors are only able to provide quidance and advise you on the actions you should take, according to the nature of your situation.
+Our mentors do not provide legal advice, nor do they have the power to contact or influence the abusers, institutions or other stakeholders related to your issue.

 Who are the mentors?

-Our team of mentors are academics and experts from the European Network for Academic Integrity (ENAI) and the Erasmus+ FAITH (Facing Academic Integrity Threats) project, who will dedicate their time to supporting and advising people on their problems.
-All mentors are experts in relevant aspects of academic and research integrity (e.g. plagiarism, publication ethics, mentorship, …
+Our team of mentors are academics and experts from the European Network for Academic Integrity (ENAI) and the Erasmus+ FAITH (Facing Academic Integrity Threats) project, who volunteer to support and advise people on their problems.
+All mentors are experts in relevant aspects of academic and research integrity (e.g. plagiarism, publication ethics, data manipulation, etc.).
+You …

 Who are the mentors?
 Read More »